 Pumpkin pancakes are one of the first pumpkin foods that made me fall in love with the season.
-Slow weekends when the leaves start to change and the airy golden light starts to come in through the window are perfect for enjoying a breakfast packed with pumpkin!
+Slow weekends when the leaves start to change and the airy golden light starts to come in through the window are perfect for enjoying a lovely stack of these pancakes!

 - pumpkin puree

 - maple syrup

 - unsweetened almond milk (or any other non-dairy milk of your choice)

 - pumpkin pie spice

 - 1 mixing bowl for the dry ingredients